-- A full report with all the survey results - A short, user-friendly, graphic School Climate Report Card that provides results across key indicators of school climate and provides two-year state averages on those indicators (calschls.org/reports-data)
+In addition to this school-level report with all the survey results, a short, user-friendly, graphic School Climate Report Card is also available.
+The School Climate Report Card provides results across key indicators of school climate and provides two-year state averages on those indicators (calschls.org/reports-data).